vlytsus/time-cube/README.md

 Arduino part just collects XYZ positions of the cube nad sends it so serial port once per second.
 Client is Java-based desktop application written using JavaFX for UI part.
 It contains whole business logic and is fully customizable to parse messages from serial port (USB) and track the statistic.

+You can find detailed instructions about how to build Time Cube in my Instructables project: https://www.instructables.com/id/Time-Cube-Arduino-Time-Tracking-Gadget/

 ![Time Cube](time_cube.jpg?raw=true "Time Cube in action")

 Application writes comma-separated events log to time-log.csv file.
 It can be used by log_analytics.xlsx to present data as graphical reports in MS Excel.